 Mae Elise Cannon currently serves as the senior campaign and policy analyst for Jerusalem/West Bank at World Vision USA.
 An ordained minister in the Evangelical Covenant Church, she is a pastor, writer, activist, and academic who cares deeply about God's heart for the world through righteousness and justice.
 Cannon previously served with Compassion International as a consultant for child advocacy issues in the Middle East, as executive pastor of Hillside Covenant Church in Walnut Creek, Calif., and as director of development and transformation for extension ministries at Willow Creek Community Church in Barrington, Ill.
 She is the author of Social Justice Handbook: Small Steps for a Better World (IVP, 2009) and Just Spirituality: How Faith Practices Fuel Social Action (IVP, 2013).
 Cannon earned her MA from Trinity Evangelical Divinity School, her MDiv/MBA from North Park Theological Seminary and North Park University, and is pursuing doctoral studies and the University of California—Davis.

 Christa Diefenbach has worked for over 15 years in development, communications, and event management for nonprofits that range in size from small to multi-million dollar institutions.
 She launched successful major gift campaigns at two human services organizations, raising over a million dollars through major gifts and grants.
-She currently serves as associate director of the Axelson Center for Nonprofit Management, Chicago’s premier nonprofit leadership development organization.
-At the Center, she teaches nonprofit management workshops, organizes educational programs, and leads all grant writing and marketing activities.
-Diefenbach is also the director of the University’s Nonprofit Leadership Alliance program, where she helps to educate the next generation of nonprofit leaders.
-She earned her MBA from North Park University.
+She earned her MBA from North Park University and previously served as the associate director at the Axelson Center for Nonprofit Management.

 Jeff DillardAttorney, Dillard and Noel, Attorneys at Law